Feature: Mark Frisbie’s QA1-Equipped 1985 Chevy C10 Pickup

 Mark’s advice for those contemplating a similar build is straightforward and motivational: “Do it!
 None of us know what we are doing until we do it.
 Quit being a sissy and get on it!”

-With the support of friends and family, particularly Rusty Mobley, Michael Bilbry, Brad Clevenger, Kasey Saltness, and his step-daughter Jamie Murphy, Mark’s 1985 Chevy C10 is symbol of his dedication, skill, and passion for automotive tinkering and classic GM iron.
+With the support of friends and family, particularly Rusty Mobley, Michael Bilbry, Brad Clevenger, Kasey Saltness, and his step-daughter Jamie Murphy, Mark’s 1985 Chevy C10 is an illustration of his dedication, skill, and passion for automotive tinkering and classic GM iron.